Onyx-AI-Studio/morpher/README.md

 - [x] Try out simple scenarios to demonstrate, (i) Dynamic planning, (ii) Research.
 - [x] Implement memory management to improve cost efficiency.
 - [x] Add Poetry for better dependency management and packaging support.
-- [ ] Refactor and reorganize the code to package it into a easy-to-use library.
+- [x] Refactor and reorganize the code to package it into a easy-to-use library.
+- [ ] Add installation instructions and publish it to PyPi.
 - [ ] Implement a tool for detailed searches, maybe use Browserless or something similar.
 - [ ] Add support for creating agents with roles.
 - [ ] Implement mechanism for inter-agent communication for more complex tasks.
 - [ ] Implement advanced memory mechanisms for short-term and long-term memory.
-- [ ] Publish it to PyPi.

 ## References

 - [`yoheinakajima/babyagi`](https://github.com/yoheinakajima/babyagi) - BabyAGI is a pared-down version of the original Task-Driven Autonomous Agent (Mar 28, 2023) shared on Twitter.